GMartz1996/Cybersecurity-project-1/README.md

 | Web 2      | no                  | 98.31.0.88  | 20.127.29.66
 | ELK Server | yes                 | 98.31.0.88  | 20.127.29.66

-- Web 1 and Web 2 are accessible via an HTTP link through the load balancer
+- Web 1 and Web 2 are accessible via an connection link through the load balancer

 ### Elk Configuration